zydou/arti/crates/tor-keymgr/README.md

   as a unique identifier for a particular instance of a key.
 * `ctor_path`: the location of the key in the C Tor key store (optional).

-TODO hs: write more comprehensive documentation when the API is a bit more stable

 ## Feature flags

 ### Additive features